MamboBryan/newsletter/newsletter/2025-02-28/newsletter/index.md

 </center>

-To close the day, [Sam Ngigi](https://www.linkedin.com/in/sam-ngigi/) wasted no time in showcasing his latest product, Hai, since time is money.
+To close the day, [Sam Ngigi](https://www.linkedin.com/in/sam-ngigi/) wasted no time ⏳ in showcasing his latest product, Hai, since time is money 💰.
 Hai is an Android app that is primarily tailored to solve your Financial Health issues by allowing you to:

 - Automatically backup/sync all our SMS M-pesa transaction records to your google sheets...
 - Get Yearly and Monthly Summary/Retrospectives on spending and income with relevant insights...

-Do we even need to tell you how awed the audience was when they were educated on the value that this product would provide to their Financial Health?
-Stay tuned for more updates on Hai...
+Do we even need to tell you how awed the audience was when they were educated on the value that this product would provide to their Financial Health? 😮 Stay tuned for more updates on Hai...

 ## The Announcement 📣

 ![The Announcement](../assets/The%20Announcement.webp)

-We had and still have an announcement.
+We have an announcement.
 This is a big one.
-It was and is probably our biggest one yet so you better not skip this part.
-As you know, Android254/Kotlin Kenya is the best Tech community to ever exist, right?
-I mean, can you deny that?
-Anyway, to coincide with that fact, we are proud to announce that we will soon be launching an Android app for the community.
+It is probably our biggest one yet so you better not skip this part 🤨.
+As you know, Android254/Kotlin Kenya is the best Tech community to ever exist, right? 😌 I mean, can you deny that? 😏 Anyway, to coincide with that fact, we are proud to announce that we will soon be launching an Android app for the community 🥳.
 Yes, yes, and yes.
 Soon, you will no longer have to switch between different platforms to access everything about us.
-From the sessions, to the announcements, to even the newsletter, you will be able to access all of these and much more from the comfort of your smartphone.
+From the sessions, to the announcements, to even the newsletter, you will be able to access all of these and much more from the comfort of your smartphone 📱.
 Of course, we know that you guys [and gals] love building so we will provide you with the GitHub Repository for the app so that you can join us in crafting a product that is built by the community for the community.
-Does this sound good?
-All that we ask is that you follow us on our socials to be in the loop once we make the announcement.
-We cannot wait to collaborate with you on that project so stay tuned...
+Does this sound good? 😉 All that we ask is that you follow us on our socials to be in the loop once we make the announcement.
+We cannot wait to collaborate with you on that project so stay tuned... 👂

 ## Feature of The Month 🙌